 Installation Of Lightning Rods

-Lightning rods create a low resistance path for the lightning to follow.
-The lightning is directed into the ground, and it does not damage your home, equipment or harm the occupants.
+Lightning rods create a low-resistance path for the lightning to follow.
+The lighting is directed into the ground, and it does not damage your home, equipment or harm the occupants.

 To protect your house, you need to attach lightning rods to it and have the attached cables running down to grounding electrodes.
 This way, you will protect your equipment, home occupants, and home from the effects of lightning strikes.